 - Dosage: Apply thinly – less is often more with concentrated natural products

-- Massage in: Gently massage in until completely absorbed
+- Massage: Gently massage until fully absorbed

 - Patience: First improvements often visible after 3-5 days

-The allergenicity of propolis is mainly due to specific compounds that can vary depending on the geographical origin.
+The allergenicity of propolis is mainly due to specific compounds that can vary depending on geographical origin.
 Our dermatological tests have identified the following reaction patterns:

-Reaction type | frequency | Symptoms | Measures |
+| Reaction Type | Frequency | Symptoms | Measures |

-Mild skin irritation | 2-5% | Redness, slight burning | Pause application, cool |
+| Mild Skin Irritation | 2-5% | Redness, slight burning | Pause application, cool |

-Contact dermatitis | 1-2% | Itching, blistering | Discontinue use immediately and consult a doctor |
+| Contact Dermatitis | 1-2% | Itching, blistering | Discontinue immediately, consult doctor |

-Severe allergy | 0.1-0.5% | Swelling, shortness of breath | Emergency treatment required |
+| Severe Allergy | 0.1-0.5% | Swelling, shortness of breath | Emergency treatment required |

 - Balsam allergy sufferers: Cross-reactions with Peru balsam possible